Julia as a universal platform for statistical software development: Applications

 Many data visualization packages are available for Julia.
 Surveying them is beyond the scope of this article.
 To indicate their potential for Stata users, I generate two graphs with the plotting package Makie.jl.

-Makie works with several plotting back ends, which render output in formats designed for different applications, such as interactive graphs in web pages and publication-quality image files.
+Makie works with several plotting back ends, which render output in formats suited to different applications, such as interactive graphs in web pages and publication-quality images.
 The Cairo back end is best for the latter.
 It is bundled with Makie in CairoMakie.jl:

-\begin{stlog} jl AddPkg CairoMakie # one-time installation jl: using CairoMakie # use now \end{stlog} In 2020, Chuck Huber of StataCorp blogged about using Python to visualize results from a Stata regression.\footnote{\url{blog.stata.com/2020/09/14/stata-python-integration-part-5-three-dimensional-surface-plots-of-marginal-predictions}} In Huber's example, a binary indicator of high blood pressure is regressed on age, weight, and their product using the {\tt logistic} command. {\tt margins} is then called to compute the probability of high blood pressure according to the fitted model, across a grid of ages and weights.
+\begin{stlog} jl AddPkg CairoMakie // one-time installation jl: using CairoMakie // use now \end{stlog} In 2020, Chuck Huber of StataCorp blogged about using Python to visualize results from a Stata regression.\footnote{\url{blog.stata.com/2020/09/14/stata-python-integration-part-5-three-dimensional-surface-plots-of-marginal-predictions}} In Huber's example, a binary indicator of high blood pressure is regressed on age, weight, and their product using the {\tt logistic} command. {\tt margins} is then called to compute the probability of high blood pressure according to the fitted model, across a grid of ages and weights.
 The probabilities are copied to Python and depicted in a three-dimensional surface plot.
 An adaptation of that example to Julia:

 \begin{stlog} webuse nhanes2 svy: logistic highbp c.age##c.weight margins, at(age=(20(5)80) weight=(40(5)180)) matrix xyz = r(at), r(b){\textquotesingle} // x, y, z values in 3 columns